Top 10 Freelance Books That Will Help You Grow Your Career

 5. The $100 Startup: Fire Your Boss, Do What You Love and Work Better to Live More | by Chris Guillebeau

-The $100 Startup is a book written by Chris Guillebeau on how to start up an online business.
+The $100 Startup is a book written by Chris Guillebeau that offers advice on how to build an online business.

 6. Company Of One by Paul Jarvis book review

-This book is about how to be a successful business owner and what you need to do to make it happen.
+This book is about how to be a successful business owner and what you need to do in order to make it happen.

-Paul Jarvis talks about the importance of developing your style and how to utilize that as a selling tool.
-He also talks about how you can grow your business by focusing on building up relationships with the people that matter most: your customers.
+Paul Jarvis talks about the importance of developing your own personal style and how you can use that as a selling tool.
+He also talks about how you can grow your business by focusing on building relationships with the people who matter most – your customers.

-The book is light and full of practical advice that any person can work on in life.
-She touches the bases, focusing on what is most important, taking risks, and not being scared to do something different.
+The book is an easy read with lots of practical advice that anyone can apply in their life.
+The author talks about the importance of focusing on what’s important, taking risks, and not being afraid to try new things.

 7. Stop Thinking Like A Freelancer by Liam Veitch book review